 It could also be the case that more than one party is responsible for the death of another.
 For example, suppose a person needs to have a hip replaced.
 Tragically, the hip that was implanted was defective and ultimately led to the death of the patient.

-In this situation, a wrongful death lawyer will look at both the surgeon who implanted the device as well as the company that manufactured the device for liability.
+In this situation, a lawyer will look at both the surgeon who implanted the device as well as the company that manufactured the device for liability.
 Perhaps the surgeon implanted the device incorrectly.
-Alternatively, it could be the case that the manufacturer released a faulty product.
+Alternatively, it could be the case that the manufacturer released a faulty or defective product.
 During the course of an investigation, it could even be determined that the surgeon and the device manufacturer were working together to encourage patients to implant these devices, even though they knew there was a chance they could cause death.

 Determining liability in a wrongful death case can be incredibly difficult, and it is important to have a skilled Sacramento wrongful death lawyer involved as early as possible to ensure the case is handled properly.